Vibrational-Electron Heating in Plasma Flows: A Thermodynamically Consistent Model: Proposed Vibrational-Electron Heating Model

-Recalling Eq.~(\ref{eqn:kheat}), and noting that $\theta_{\rm v}=\mathcal{E}_{v=1}/k_{\rm B}$ with $\mathcal{E}_{v=1}$ the activation energy of the first vibrational level of the nitrogen molecule, this choice of $\theta_{\rm e}=\theta_{\rm v}$ to ensure thermodynamic consistency effectively entails that the equilibrium constant is here determined from the electron cooling process which leads to the ground state gaining energy and becoming the first vibrationally excited state.
-To assess whether the latter assumption is sound, we can obtain the fraction of electron cooling due to vibrational excitation of the first level and above.
-To do this, we compute the rates of inelastic cooling in Eq. (\ref{eqn:Qe_inelastic_heating}) for vibrational excitation from ground state to the first four vibrational levels.
-We then divide each of the latter by the rate of $\rm N_2$ inelastic cooling due to all excitation and ionization processes (vibrational, electronic, dissociative excitation and ionization).
-As can be seen in Fig.~\ref{fig:sumratesenergy_N2}, assigning $\theta_{\rm e}=\theta_{\rm v}$ is an excellent approximation for hypersonic flight because more than 90\% of the inelastic cooling of the nitrogen molecule is due to the excitation of its first vibrationally excited state within the electron temperature range 450--10,000~K.
+Recall that in deriving the previous expression for V-e heating, it was necessary to impose that the equilibrium constant is determined from electron cooling processes which lead to an amount of energy exchange equal to the fundamental transition (i.e., $\theta_{\rm e}=\theta_{\rm v}$). } To assess whether this assumption is sound, we can obtain the fraction of electron cooling due to vibrational excitation of the first level and above.
+To do this, we compute the rates of inelastic cooling in Eq.~(\ref{eqn:Qe_inelastic_heating}) for vibrational excitation from the ground state to the first four vibrational levels.
+We then divide each of the latter by the rate of $\rm N_2$ inelastic cooling due to all vibrational excitation processes.
+As can be seen in Fig.~\ref{fig:sumratesenergy_N2}, assigning $\theta_{\rm e}=\theta_{\rm v}$ is an excellent approximation for plasmas {in which the electron temperature remains below 1~eV} because less than 10\% of the inelastic cooling of the nitrogen molecule is due {to overtones (gain of energy leading to a level skip)} within the electron temperature range 450--10,000~K. { Although the latter only applies to the excitation of the ground state, the transition of the hot bands (vibrationally excited states) to higher levels require almost the same energy transition as the fundamental transition within the harmonic oscillator model, further validating our use of $\theta_{\rm e}=\theta_{\rm v}$. }

 Such a range of electron temperature is expected in most hypersonic or reentry flows.
 Indeed, should the air plasma reach thermal equilibrium, the temperature of the mixture would not exceed 10,000~K unless the flight Mach number is in excess of 33.
 For flows in non-thermal equilibrium, electrons are weakly coupled to heavy particles, and energy transfer from heavy species to electrons occurs primarily through inelastic collisions, especially with vibrationally excited molecules.
-Since the vibrational temperature of nitrogen is often significantly lower than the translational temperature and evolves more slowly, the electron temperature tends to equilibrate with the vibrational temperature, keeping it below the latter and typically well under 10,000~K.
+Since the vibrational temperature of nitrogen is often significantly lower than the translational temperature and evolves more slowly, the electron temperature tends to equilibrate with the vibrational temperature, keeping it below the latter and typically well under 10,000~K, {thus justifying the overtone-less assumption made herein. }